learn-academy-2022-echo/week-3-assessment-sanjuel/README.md

 - code that will output correct content in the terminal following best practices
 - "your answers" written in complete sentences the student's own words that provide correct answers
 - well researched and detailed answers written in complete sentences in the student's own words that provides additional context

+Pseudo Code for react debugging- changed so onclick turned into onClick, gave it camelCase gave the first onClick a function to apss through it, in this case drawCard, cause shuffle was already in use added a jsx fragment above and below the code immediately following the return.
+Honestly, I just followed the error messages on the console.
+I was worried about this one, so I'm happy I was able to get it to work.